ivandreyv/alpine-solr/README.md

 docker run -[td] -p 8983:8983 -e TINI no $docker_name:$tag

-aslo you can use volume for /var/solr , but firstky you need to save contents /var/solr/data from container
+aslo you can use volume for /var/solr , but firstly you need to save contents /var/solr/data from container